WWE News: Immediate Plans For Roman Reigns Following ‘WrestleMania 33’

 For the past couple of years, Roman Reigns has become one of the most polarizing figures in all of professional wrestling.
 At first, Reigns was a relative unknown to WWE fans when he made his main roster debut with more-known wrestlers Seth Rollins and Dean Ambrose at Survivor Series in 2012.
 Regardless of how much people knew him from his days in NXT, The Shield’s hijacking of the WWE Championship main event immediately gave a lasting impression that this trio was a force to be reckoned with.

 When The Shield broke up in 2014, Seth Rollins became the centerpiece of Triple H’s stable, The Authority.
-Dean Ambrose feuded with Rollins for a period of time, before embarking other feuds as a babyface.
+Dean Ambrose feuded with Rollins for a period of time before embarking other feuds as a babyface.
 Roman Reigns spent a portion of his initial run as a babyface, as they competed against each other at Survivor Series.
 However, this would be the beginning of a meteoric rise for Reigns.

 When Reigns was with The Shield, fans were advocates of his dominance.
 However, oddly, he began to get jeered as a singles babyface, primarily due to knowing the writing was on the wall regarding him being the next major babyface for the company, despite not proving himself to the crowd yet.
 As a result, he would generate some of the most polarizing reactions since John Cena.